BattModels/asimtools/paper.md

 the framework, simulations can be transferred across computing environments, DFT codes, interatomic potentials and atomic structures.
-By using in-built or user-defined python modules (called asimmodules) and utilities, users can run simulation recipes and automatically scale them on slurm based clusters or locally on their console.
-The core idea is to separate the dependence of the atomistic potential/calculator, the computing environment and the simulation protocol thereby allowing the same simulation to be run with different calculators, structures or on different computers with just a change of one parameter in an input file after initial setup.
+By using in-built or user-defined python modules (called asimmodules) and utilities, users can run simulation protocols and automatically scale them on slurm based clusters or locally on their console.
+The core idea is to separate the dependence of the atomistic potential/calculator, the computing environment and the simulation protocol thereby allowing the same simulation to be run with different calculators, atomic structures or on different computers with just a change of one parameter in an input file after initial setup.
 This is increasingly necessary as benchmarking Machine Learning Interatomic Potentials has become a core part of computational materials science.
 Input and output files follow a simple standard format, usually yaml, providing a simple interface that also acts as a record of the parameters used in a simulation without having to edit python scripts.
 The minimal set of requirements means any materials science codes can be incorporated into an ASIMTools workflow in a unified way.

 # Statement of need

 Atomic simulations are a key component of modern day materials science in both academia and industry.
-However, simulation protocols and workflows used by researchers are typically difficult to transfer to systems using different inputs, codes and environments.
+However, simulation protocols and workflows used by researchers are typically difficult to transfer to systems using different inputs, codes and computing environments.
 It often involves rewriting entire scripts in different languages to change from one type of atomistic potential or atomic structure to another.
 This leads to poor reproducibility and inefficient transfer of code from one researcher to the next.
 In addition, there exists a